This is a list of the best banks that don’t use ChexSystems.

-If you've made financial mistakes with your checking account in the past, it can be tough to find a new bank willing to do business with you.
-For a fresh start, it's worth looking for a bank that doesn't use ChexSystems to review potential customers' banking histories.
+If you’ve made financial mistakes with your checking account in the past, it can be tough to find a new bank willing to do business with you.
+For a fresh start, it’s worth looking for a no ChexSystems bank that doesn’t review potential customers’ banking histories.

 While many banks use ChexSystems to see if someone has a history of overdraft fees or other issues, there are still good banks out there that don’t.
 Other banks offer so-called “second chance” accounts for people who need a fresh start.

 It’s hard to get through life without a bank account.
 If you need a checking account to get back on track, here are 15 options to consider.